Nexosis/nexosis.github.io/_guides/QuickstartGuide.md

 -d ""
 ```

-Now that you are familiar with the basics, try running forecasts against new datasets, or, take a look at the [code samples](https://github.com/Nexosis/samples) and [C# client](https://www.nuget.org/packages/Nexosis.Api.Client), and write an application which integrates with the API.
+Now that you are familiar with the basics, try running forecasts against new datasets, or, take a look at the [code samples](https://github.com/Nexosis/samples) and [client libraries](/clients), and write an application which integrates with the API.
 Show us what you were able to build!